 She placed more bottles onto the table, and pointed out two.
 “To ease your man’s way inside you, mix olive oil and cedar resin – I’ll write you the amounts.”

 “Combined, they can slow and even kill his seed.”

 “Should he wear a French Letter?”
-I asked, speaking of the thin membranes men sometimes wore over their members to prevent the spread of disease and unwanted pregnancies.
+I asked, speaking of the thin membranes men sometimes wore over their members to prevent unwanted pregnancies and the spread of disease.

 She nodded.
 “One made of skin and not cotton.
 And he should still pull out of you before completion, just to be safe.
-Afterward, you’ll take out the cotton and clean yourself with this,” she said, poking at another bottle on the table.
+Afterward, you’ll take out the cotton and clean yourself with this.”
+She poked at another bottle on the table.
 The amber liquid inside it sloshed, less viscous than the oil but thicker than water.
 “It may sting a little, but it’ll do you no lasting harm.
 Be sure to relieve yourself afterward.”
 She turned and grabbed another bottle, this one filled with dark specks.
 “The next morning, you’ll need to take a tea made of ground Queen Anne’s Lace seeds.
 I warn you, it tastes vile.”

 “I’ll bear it,” I said.

 She planted her hands on the table and looked at me.
 “This may still not be enough.”

 “I can’t have a child,” I said, unable to keep the fear from my voice.